JuliaGraphics/Luxor.jl/docs/src/examples.md

 ### Maps

-Luxor can read simple polygons from shapefiles, so you can create simple maps.
+Luxor can read polygons from shapefiles, so you can create simple maps.
 For example, here's part of a map of the world built from a single shapefile, together with the locations of most airports read in from a text file and overlaid.

 !["simple world map detail"](assets/figures/airport-map-detail.png)